Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Introduction

+where $K_{\text{eff}}$ is an effective coefficient depending on the flow configuration, and $\zeta\in\left(0,\,1\right)$ is an exponent reflecting the gradual mobilization of fluid-fluid interfaces (note that this form is equivalent to $Q\propto(\Delta p-\Delta p_t)^{1/\zeta}$).
+In fact, the value of $\zeta$ quantifies the transition from linear Darcy behavior (i.e., $\zeta = 1$)~\citep{Darcy1856} to a sublinear regime caused by the evolving flow pattern~\citep{GaoBlunt2020}.
+Unfortunately, despite extensive studies, see Table~\ref{tab:literature}, a clear quantification of $\zeta$ and its dependence on flow conditions remains an open issue in the community.

-Motivated by these shortcomings, in this study we investigate the steady-state effective rheology of a two-phase gas–liquid Taylor flow consisting of immiscible Newtonian fluids in a smooth capillary tube and in a bundle of parallel tubes with non-uniform radii.
-Building on the analysis of~\citet{Roy2021}, our analytical model introduces several key developments: the inclusion of film flow, velocity mismatch and jump in viscous normal stresses across the phases, and a dimensionless formulation that enables the identification of universal scaling laws for the problem.
+Motivated by this, we investigate the steady-state effective rheology of a two-phase gas–liquid Taylor flow consisting of immiscible Newtonian fluids in a smooth capillary tube and then extend the analysis to a bundle of parallel noninteracting capillary tubes with nonuniform radii reflecting statistical heterogeneity.
+Our model shows that, when accounting for the fluid dynamics of a bubble train, this simplified conceptual framework for flow through a porous medium~\citep{Roy2021} exhibits a nonlinear pressure drop-flow rate behavior qualitatively similar to that observed in porous media.